Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 Opening line.
 State the host's relationship to the receiver and the purpose of the letter in one sentence.
 "I, Ngoc Tran, a Canadian citizen residing at [address], am writing to invite my mother, Tran Thi Mai, to visit me in Ottawa, Ontario, Canada."
 Clean and unambiguous.
 The relationship word matters — IRCC reads "mother", "father", "spouse", "brother", "first cousin once removed" differently.
 Use the actual relationship.

 Visitor's identifying details.
 Full legal name as it appears on the passport, date of birth, passport number, country of citizenship, current address abroad, and telephone number.
-If the visitor goes by a Western name in Canada that is different from their passport name, use the passport name.
-The visa officer matches the letter to the visa application; mismatches are noticed.
+If the visitor uses another name socially, keep the passport name as the primary name so the letter is consistent with the application.

 Host's identifying details and immigration status.
 Full legal name, date of birth, complete Canadian address, telephone number, immigration status in plain words ("Canadian citizen" or "permanent resident, status confirmed [date]"), occupation and employer, and the document supporting the status (passport bio page, citizenship card, or PR card) referenced as "attached" or "enclosed."
 For a Super Visa, the host should additionally indicate household size and confirm income meets LICO and that private medical insurance has been purchased — those facts are referenced in the letter and proven in the supporting documents.

 Purpose of the visit.
 One paragraph in plain language.
 "My mother will visit to meet her first grandchild, born March 2026, and to attend a family celebration scheduled for the second week of June 2026."
-A weak version: "My mother will visit me."
-A strong version names the event, the family member, and the rough timing.
-Visa officers look for plausible reasons, not lavish ones.
+State the actual purpose and timing without embellishment.

 Specific dates.
 Anticipated arrival date and anticipated departure date.
 Wording matters: "from on or about June 1, 2026 to on or about August 30, 2026" reads more honestly than overly precise dates that flights have not been booked for.
 For Super Visa, the wording should reflect the multi-entry nature: "for stays of up to five years per entry, with the first visit anticipated June 2026."